Q: What's the Exchange?

 When you fill out an application, you’ll also receive information about whether your income and family size qualify you for discounts on coverage.

-Open enrollment for plans on the Marketplace is currently closed.
-The next enrollment period will run from November 15, 2014, through February 15, 2015.
+For a health plan that starts in 2015, the open enrollment period is November 15, 2014, through February 15, 2015.
 Certain life events, like having a baby, switching jobs, or getting married, may qualify you for a temporary special enrollment period.
-Visit www.healthcare.gov for more information.
+Visitwww.healthcare.gov for more information.